Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-73-the-noose.md

 Some of the obstacles facing the Swarm were straightforward.
 The insufficiency of ships was a priority, and *ought* to be straightforward to repair, especially with the novel idea of equipping the broodships with nanofactories capable of building a duplicate of both the ship and the nanofactory.
 A self-replicating swarm ought to expand exponentially... if it could get started.

 Every one the Hunters tried to build was aborted.
 The blueprint would be sent to a shipyard facility hidden somewhere deep in the wasteland space of small red stars and lifeless systems that made up most of the whole galaxy, the Hunters’ territory included.
-The shipyard would acknowledge receipt, begin construction…And within cycles, would cease sending its routine updates.
+The shipyard would acknowledge receipt, begin construction...
+And within cycles, would cease sending its routine updates.
 No distress signal, no alarm on the network.
 Silence.

 Something was hunting the Hunters.